btcpayserver/prestashop-plugin/README.md

 ## 🧑‍💻 Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [releases within this repository](https://github.com/btcpayserver/prestashop-plugin/releases).

+- `7.x`: PrestaShop 9.1+, PHP 8.4+.
+Where current development happens.
+- `6.x`: PrestaShop 8.x shops.
+Maintenance only.

+Upgrading from 6.x on PrestaShop 9.1+?
+See [UPGRADE-7.0.md](UPGRADE-7.0.md).

 ## 🤝 Contributing